How to Find Us- for directions and map please click here

 |29 October-23 December||Tuesday-Sunday||10.30am-4.30pm|

-We are also open on Bank Holiday Mondays, and Mondays in July & August
+We are also open on Bank Holidays, and Mondays in July & August

-Welcome to Gilbert White’s House & Garden and The Oates Collection website.
-Come and enjoy a special day out at this fascinating and most original museum commemorating important individuals in the exploration of the natural world, set in an historic village in beautiful countryside.
-Having paid admission, our guests are free to come and go as often as they please that day.
+Come and enjoy a special day out at this fascinating and most original museum which celebrates important individuals in the exploration of the natural world, set in a village surrounded by countryside designated as a Site of Special Scientific Interest (SSSI).
+Having paid full admission, guests can enjoy free visits to the museum, except for special events days, for a whole year.
 View the House and Museum, go for a walk around the delightful gardens and through the Park to see the follies, take tea in the Parlour and shop in the old billiard room.
 Time and energy permitting, walk up the famous Gilbert White’s Zig Zag path through the hanging beech woods, return and tour the grounds.
 Or just sit and look at one of the most delightful views in the South of England.